Categories

 4. Tap the discussion you would like to participate in.

-5. Tap the Reply links to respond to the initial prompt or to a single student’s reply.
+5. Tap the blue Reply button to respond to the initial prompt.

-• Tap Reply under any student replies to begin a thread and respond to that student.
+• Tap the reply link under a student’s response to reply begin a thread and respond to that student.